 Strata is a layered casserole dish usually involving bread, eggs, and cheese.
 You can pretty much add in whatever you like to make it yours.
-Though, today I’m sharing a sausage strata recipe.
+Though, today I’m sharing a sausage and egg strata recipe.

 Quiche, however, usually has a pastry base with an egg filling (kinda like a breakfast pie).
 Frittata is typically eggs (and whatever toppings) baked in a pan with no pastry base or bread.

-For this easy breakfast casserole, sausage, bread, milk, eggs, cheese and a few other players come together in perfect foodie harmony for a delicious make ahead breakfast casserole that’s gonna knock your socks off.
+For this easy breakfast bake, sausage, bread, milk, eggs, cheese and a few other players come together in perfect foodie harmony for a delicious make ahead casserole that’s gonna knock your socks off.